3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 CLOTS WITHIN THE HEART

-Turbulent blood flow and left atrial enlargement can create a very serious situation in the form of a large blood clot in the heart.
+The heart's left atrium must fill the inflexible narrowed left ventricle with an effective amount of blood.
+Because of the difficulty of this task and the back pressure involved, the left atrium in HCM becomes enlarged and may retain blood that it was unable to pump forward.
+This abnormal flow pattern promotes the formation of a large clot in the left atrium.
 The large blood clot spits off smaller blood clots which shoot down the aorta (the largest artery of the body) and lodge in unfortunate locations.
 Classically, such a clot lodges where the descending aorta splits to supply blood to the rear legs.
 This cuts off the circulation to the rear legs creating a potentially fatal and painful situation whereby the legs become unusable, and the feet become cold.
 Many cats can recover from this crisis so the situation is not entirely hopeless in and of itself; however, even if the cat is able to regain circulation to the rear legs, the clot in the heart remains as does the HCM and the situation can recur.
 This syndrome is known by the acronym “FATE” which stands for Feline Aortic Thromboembolism.
 The clot itself is often called a “saddle thrombus” because of its shape.

 Currently, preventive therapy is still being worked out.
 The idea is to anti-coagulate the cat’s blood prior to the formation of the large clot.
 It is currently believed that cats with very large left atria are at risk and if “smoke” is seen on the echocardiogram this should be considered an additional risk factor.
 (Obviously, there is no actual smoke in the cat’s heart but whisps of turbulence can be seen and appear similar to curls of smoke rising into the air.)
-What therapy is appropriate is best is still unclear.
-Choice include low dose aspirin, or clopidogrel bisulfate (Plavix®).
-Studies are on going.
+In the past, low doses of aspirin were used as preventive blood thinners but more recently a new drug called clopidogrel bisulfate, appears to yield superior results.

 MAINE COON CATS AND RAGDOLLS

 In humans, HCM has a genetic basis so it should not be surprising that a genetic basis has been identified in cats as well.
 The Maine coon cat and Ragdoll are breeds where mutations have been identified creating the abnormal muscle of HCM (different mutations in each breed).
 There are likely many potential genetic mutations that can create HCM.
-Research is on-going.
+In the Maine Coon Cat, the heart muscle mutation responsible is estimated to reside in 15% of the population.

-Genetic testing can be done at Washington State University
+Genetic testing can be done at the Genetics Lab at the University of California at Davis:

 It is also worth noting there is a predisposition towards males over females for the development of HCM.